Invoices-Manager/Invoices-Manager-Windows/README.md

 # CHANGELOG

+## v1.2.0.1 (HotFix for v1.2.0.0)
+- Edit and Delete did not update the states, this has been fixed.
+- When adding an invoice the date was cleared, this was also fixed

 ## v1.2.0.0 (!!!
 VERSION 1.1.4.0 AND BELOW ARE NOT COMPATIBLE WITH VERSION 1.2.0.0 AND HIGHER !!!)
 - The config file now has a version (Later for the Program Updater(not yet implemented))